grem11n/blog/content/post/velero.md

 ## What's Velero?

 Velero (former Heptio Ark) is a tool for backing up the Kubernetes cluster state.
-Unlike direct ETCD backup, it communicates with ETCD via API and backs up assets as Kubernetes objects.
-Therefore, Velero is compliant with a generic approach i.e. it accesses ETCD via Kubernetes API.
+Unlike direct etcd backup, it communicates with etcd via API and backs up assets as Kubernetes objects.
+Therefore, Velero is compliant with a generic approach i.e. it accesses etcd via Kubernetes API.

 Apart from the plain Kubernetes resources, Velero can also leverage your cloud's APIs to create snapshots of the PersistentVolues that are present in your cluster.
 It might be handy if you have stateful applications there.

-In a sense, Velero creates a logical backup of your assets, unlike a physical ETCD snapshot.
+In a sense, Velero creates a logical backup of your assets, unlike a physical etcd snapshot.
 It also provides its own CLI to manage backups and restores.
 Velero uses `CustomResourceDefinitions` for its operations.
 So, technically you can simply use `kubectl` instead.
 However, their CLI eases work with backup and restore objects, schedules, backup locations, etc.

 ## Some Notable Features